 As we mentioned above, wood decking requires much more maintenance than Trex composite decking.
 A wood deck will start to fade over time, requiring you to spend your free time repainting or restaining it to keep it looking great.

-Trex composite decking, on the other hand, requires very little maintenance, even years after the initial installation.
+Trex composite decking, on the other hand is eco-firendly and requires very little maintenance, even years after the initial installation.
 To keep your Trex decking looking good as new, all you have to do is clean it with soap and water occasionally.

 Some people are hesitant to get composite decking because they love the traditional, “classic” look of wood.
 While it’s true that you can paint or stain your wood decking to give you your desired look, Trex decking is much more versatile.